Costco Hearing Aids in 2024 - Models, Features, Prices, and Reviews

 When top-five hearing aid manufacturer Demant forged a partnership with Philips in the spring of 2019 to produce HearLink hearing aids under the Philips brand, people wondered how the global consumer electronics giant would distribute the high-end products.
 They quickly got their answer when Costco started to sell Philips HearLink hearing aids in its hearing aid centers, now priced starting at $1,499.99 per pair.

-Costco's new, high-performance HearLink 9040 hearing aids come in six colors and four different styles, including a rechargeable mini Receiver-in-Canal (RIC) and mini Behind-the-Ear (BTE) hearing aid or a version that uses a size 312 disposable battery.
-Custom in-ear products are available in the Philips HearLink 9030 line and include In-the-Ear (ITE), In-the-Canal (ITC), Completely-in-Canal (CIC), and Invisible-in-Canal (IIC) models.
+Costco's high-performance HearLink 9040 (40) hearing aids, based on Oticon Real technology, come in six colors and four different styles, including a rechargeable mini RITE and mini Behind-the-Ear (BTE) hearing aid or a version that uses a size 312 disposable battery.

-With the new SoundProtect feature, HearLink 9040 aids are designed to automatically reduce unwanted sudden loud noises, as well as the impact of wind and handling noise—like when you put on or adjust the device, or have a cap or scarf rub against it.
+With the SoundProtect feature, HearLink 9040 and 9050 aids are designed to automatically reduce unwanted sudden loud noises, as well as the impact of wind and handling noise—like when you put on or adjust the device, or have a cap or scarf rub against it.

 HearLink models are Made for iPhone, providing wireless hands-free audio streaming from your iPhone, iPad, and iPod, and support direct Android audio streaming through Android ASHA (for Android, you hear the conversation through the hearing aids but must talk into the phone receiver to be heard by the other party).
 They also feature multichannel directional microphones and active noise management responding to changes in your listening environment.

-The SoundMap 2 sound processing software in Philips’ HearLink 9040 hearing aids benefits from Demant’s “AI Sound” and “BrainHearing” technologies and is designed to improve your ability to understand speech in noisy settings.
+Although now superseded by the newer SoundMap 3 in the HearLink 9050, SoundMap 2 in Philips HearLink 9040 hearing aids also benefits from Demant’s “AI Sound” and “BrainHearing” technologies and is designed to improve your ability to understand speech in noisy settings.
 Philips claims that SoundMap 2 removes noise efficiently across 24 frequency bands to “create a superb sound quality.”

-With its new HearLink 9040 series, Costco also came out with a new HearLink 2 app that lets you use your smartphone to change listening programs, adjust volume, mute your hearing aids, activate streaming functions, and even locate your hearing aids when you can’t find them.
+The HearLink 2 app lets you use your smartphone to change listening programs, adjust volume, mute your hearing aids, activate streaming functions, and even locate your hearing aids when they are lost.
 It also enables remote fitting so you can receive programming adjustments outside the clinic.

 Rexton hearing aids from Costco

-The Rexton BiCore hearing aids utilize technology closely resembling that of WS Audiology's Signia brand of hearing aids, specifically the Signia Pure AX.
-But Signia models usually cost from $3,000 to more than $5,000 per pair at other clinics and outlets.
+Costco Hearing Centers also offer Rexton BiCore hearing aids, which resemble the Signia Pure AX.
+But while Signia models usually cost from $3,000 to more than $5,000+ per pair at other clinics and outlets, Rexton Reach and BiCore hearing aids at Costco start at around $1,499.99 a pair.

-Rexton promotes BiCore's rugged design as "our toughest hearing aid yet."
-Both BiCore and M-Core hearing aids feature rechargeability and wireless technology, including Made-for-iPhone connectivity, direct Bluetooth streaming to ASHA-enabled Android phones, and wireless accessories.
+Both Rexton BiCore and M-Core hearing aids feature rechargeability and wireless technology, including Made-for-iPhone connectivity, direct Bluetooth streaming to ASHA-enabled Android phones, and wireless accessories.
 These hearing aids—which were among the first to use onboard motion sensors for detecting your movements in real-time—automatically recognize and adapt to different hearing situations.

 Rexton hearing aids at Costco are available in multiple form factors, including rechargeable or battery-powered receiver-in-canal (RIC) and traditional behind-the-ear (BTE) models, as well as a small instant-fit completely-in-canal (CIC) model.
 (Although several hearing-related websites report that Costco offers Rexton's slim-line RIC model, which is similar to the Signia Styletto, this is not the case.)